rat-pac/ratpac-two/doc/users_guide/rattest.rst

     material: "acrylic_polycast",
     }

-RAT will prefer a geometry or database in your test directory, and default to the ones in `$RATROOT/data`.
+RAT will prefer a geometry or database in your test directory, and defaults to the ones in `$RATSHARE/ratdb`.

 4. Create your RAT macro.